-- a. your access to, and/or a feasible plan to recruit, an appropriate multi-disciplinary team, with proposed key project personnel, including pharmacy professionals, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - b. your track record in managing similar projects - c. your access, or future access, to any required infrastructure, land, capital equipment, technology, and regulatory or other approvals - d. how any infrastructure funded through this project will be maintained beyond the life of the grant opportunity.
+- a. your access to, and/or a feasible plan to recruit, an appropriate, multi-disciplinary team, with proposed key project personnel, their skills and experience clearly articulated, along with explanations of how their skills and experiences are important to the success of your project - b. your track record in managing similar projects - c. how the research team builds capacity by including researchers across career stages - d. your access, or future access, to any required intellectual property, infrastructure, land, capital equipment, technology, and regulatory or other approvals - e. how any infrastructure funded through this project will be maintained beyond the life of the grant opportunity.